DanHodges/TheologicalDictionary/Tritheism.md

 # Tritheism
-Definition of Tritheism coming soon.
+The definition of Tritheism is coming soon!